vishaltak/gitlab-development-kit/doc/index.md

 ## Create new GDK

 After you have set up GDK initially, you can create new *fresh installations*.
-You might do this if you have problems with existing installation that are complicated to fix, and you just need to get up and running quickly.
-To create a fresh installation:
+You might do this if you have problems with existing installation that are complicated to fix.
+You can get up and running quickly again by:

 1. In the parent folder for GDK, run
    [`gdk init <new directory>`](#initialize-a-new-gdk-directory).